One-shot Multiple Access Channel Simulation: Quantum-classical MAC simulation

 be the state induced by any $n$-fold simulation code.
 Suppose $(R_1,R_2) \in \left(\cR_{outer}^{QC-fb}\right)^{(n)}(\epsilon_1,\epsilon_2, \epsilon)$ satisfying

 Then,

-where $(a)$ holds by choosing $\tau^{'(n)} \in \cB^{\epsilon_j}(\tau^{(n)}_{E_jU_j})$ to be the optimizer for $I_{\max}^{\epsilon_j}(E_j^n;U_j^n)_{\tau^{(n)}_{E_jU_j}}$; $(b)$ holds by the fact the $I_{\max}(E;U)_{\tau'} \geq I(E;U)_{\tau'}$ for any state $\tau'_{E,U}$; $(c)$ follows from continuity of mutual information from Fact~\ref{fact:continuity_I} with $g(\epsilon_j)=2h_2\left(\frac{\epsilon_j}{1+\epsilon_j}\right)$; $(d)$ follows by Proposition~\ref{prop:single_letter-QC}.
+where $(a)$ holds by choosing $\tau^{'(n)} \in \cB^{\epsilon_j}(\tau^{(n)}_{E_jU_j})$ to be the optimizer for $I_{\max}^{\epsilon_j}(E_j^n;U_j^{(n)})_{\tau^{(n)}_{E_jU_j}}$; $(b)$ holds by the fact the $I_{\max}(E;U)_{\tau'} \geq I(E;U)_{\tau'}$ for any state $\tau'_{E,U}$; $(c)$ follows from continuity of mutual information from Fact~\ref{fact:continuity_I} with $g(\epsilon_j)=2h_2\left(\frac{\epsilon_j}{1+\epsilon_j}\right)$; $(d)$ follows by Proposition~\ref{prop:single_letter-QC}.
 This implies

-Note that \eqref{eq:tau_simcrit} and monotonicity of trace distance implies that $\norm{\tau^{E_1E_2X_1X_2Y}-\eta^{E_1E_2X_1X_2Y}}_{tvd} \leq \epsilon$ (see also \eqref{eq:final_tau}).
+Note that \eqref{eq:tau_simcrit} and monotonicity of trace distance implies that $\norm{\tau^{E_1E_2X_1X_2Y}-\eta^{E_1E_2X_1X_2Y}}_{tvd} \leq 2\epsilon$ (see also \eqref{eq:final_tau}).
 Hence, we have shown that in the asymptotic iid limit:

 We have thus recovered the asymptotically optimal region of \cite[Theorem~1, Theorem~3]{Kurri_MAC_simulation} up to $\delta$.
-Since, we also have that cardinalities of the auxiliary random variables are bounded, we can directly apply \cite[Lemma~6]{Gohari_continuity} (see Fact~\ref{fact:continuity} for a detailed analysis) to recover the asymptotically optimal region of Corollary~\ref{cor:QC_iid} as follows:
+Since, we also have that cardinalities of the auxiliary random variables are bounded, we apply Proposition~\ref{fact:continuity_QC} to recover the asymptotically optimal region of Corollary~\ref{cor:QC_iid} as follows:

 Thus we have shown that in the asymptotic iid limit:

 \end{IEEEproof}